Yasaka Koshindo Temple in Kyoto

 Top:

-Yasaka Koshindo Temple grounds - Enjoy the colorful decoration:)
+Yasaka Koshindo Temple grounds - Enjoy the colorful decoration and the statue of Shomen Kongo.

 Festival & Events in Kyoto (dates can change without notice)